-First Saturdays – June 4, July 2, August 6, and September 3, 9 a.m. to 4 p.m.
-FREE family fun event with re-enactors bring the village to life, food and craft vendors, family activities and demonstrations, and shop at the mercantile.
-Some activities do charge for their services, cash only.
+First Saturdays – June 2, July 7, Aug.
+4 and Sept.
+1, 10 a.m. to 3 p.m.
+FREE family fun event with re-enactors bring the village to life with skits and shootouts throughout the day, food and craft vendors, family activities and demonstrations, and shop at the mercantile.
+Some activities may charge for their services, cash only.

-Kids Safe Halloween – October 29, 11 a.m. to 3 p.m.
+Kids Safe Halloween – October 27, noon to 3 p.m.
 FREE with donations accepted.
 Trick or treat event is for infants and elementary aged children.

 An American Girl Doll Tea – TBD

 22nd Annual Visit From St. Nicholas – Dec.
 1, 10 a.m. to 4 p.m. $5 per person, FREE for ages 5 and younger.
 Homes will be decorated and e-enactors will bring 19th century Christmas to life.
 Take a brief horse drawn sleigh ride through the countryside from noon to 4 p.m.